curityio/microblink-scan-id/README.md

 ## Installation Script

-If you're running a local instance of the Curity Identity Server, you can use the `insatll-local.sh` script to build and install the plugin.
+If you're running a local instance of the Curity Identity Server, you can use the `install-local.sh` script to build and install the plugin.
 Open the script to configure the installation location of the Curity Identity Server before executing.

 ## License